You can contact the Money Advice and Budgeting Service (MABS) on 0761 07 2000

 The mortgage on your house, flat or apartment is probably the biggest and most important financial commitment that you have.
-When you get a mortgage, your lender (bank, building society or local authority) gets a claim on your property.
-If you fall into mortgage arrears, the lender may eventually seek to repossess your home.
+When you take out a mortgage, the mortgage lender gets a claim on your property.
+If you fall into arrears, your lender may eventually seek to repossess your home.

-If you are having difficulties paying your mortgage, even if you are not actually in arrears, you should contact your lender’s Arrears Support Unit immediately.
+If you are having difficulties paying your mortgage, even if you are not actually in arrears, but are in pre-arrears, you should contact your lender’s Arrears Support Unit immediately.
 Delaying and allowing mortgage arrears to build up will make the problems worse.
 Your lender does not want to repossess your home.
-They want you to continue your payments – repossession is the last resort.
+It wants you to continue your payments – repossession is the last resort.

 In line with these codes, your lender must take certain steps to deal with any problems you have in paying your mortgage.
 Under the Central Bank’s Code of Conduct on Mortgage Arrears (CCMA) (pdf), lenders must operate a Mortgage Arrears Resolution Process (MARP) when dealing with customers in mortgage arrears and pre-arrears.